foreveryone1/ObsidianNotes/1 notes/20230701 The water is up to our ears.md

 Herein lies a clear difference between fascism and contemporary right wing pseudofascist tendencies.
 While both embrace a racialised perpetual struggle headed by a cult of personality, right wing pseudofascism is still preoccupied with liberties, as evidenced by the central role of the vaccine and abortion debate in Q circles.

 ## For lack of a better answer

+[Parenti observed that](https://books.google.be/books?redir_esc=y&hl=nl&id=WSsGEsBUsVcC&q=flow+of+events#v=snippet&q=flow%20of%20events&f=false) the mainstream media portrays the news as 'a scatter of particular developments and personalities unrelated to a larger set of social relations—propelled by happenstance, circumstance, confused intentions, and individual ambition'.
+What water does this stance hold in the face of systemic analyses and the holes poked in individualist thought?

 The only answers I have are individualistic; I am as deeply immersed in the water as anyone else is.